 Does My Parrot Have Aspergillosis?

-According to the Journal of Zoo and Wildlife Medicine, a parrot with aspergillosis may suffer from leg paresis.
-Paresis is defined by the partial or complete loss of voluntary movement.
-The parrot in that study had no respiratory troubles, leading experts to believe that aspergillosis can cause paresis without any other symptoms present.
+According to the Journal of Zoo and Wildlife Medicine, a parrot with aspergillosis may experience leg paresis, which is the partial or complete loss of voluntary movement.

-The symptoms of chronic aspergillosis are relatively the same as acute aspergillosis.
-The only difference is that parrots with chronic aspergillosis can experience:
+The symptoms of chronic aspergillosis are similar to acute aspergillosis.
+The only difference is that parrots with chronic aspergillosis can experience the following:

 Causes of Aspergillosis

-Parrots are prone to fungal infections because of the way they breathe.
-While mold is harmful to any living creature, it’s awful for parrots because of how long the spores stay in the body.
+Parrots are more vulnerable to aspergillosis due to the way they breathe.
+While mold harms any living creature, it’s deadly for parrots due to how long the spores remain in the body.

-Parrots on formulated diets that eat berries, vegetables, and seeds are more likely to eat something moldy.
-Seeds go moldy pretty quickly and are the number one reason for parrots growing sick.
+Parrots on formulated diets that eat berries, fruits, vegetables, and seeds are likelier to eat something moldy.
+Another culprit is monkey nuts (peanuts), as they grow underground.

-In dry, hot climates, cage hygiene is a big part of why parrots develop aspergillosis.
-The spilled water creates humidity, and then the dryness and heat help the mold produce spores.
+Cage hygiene is often why parrots develop aspergillosis in dry, hot climates.
+The spilled water generates humidity, and the dryness and heat enable the mold to produce spores.

-If your parrot is on any medication, ask your avian vet how it affects the parrot’s immune system.
+If a parrot is on medication, ask the vet how it affects the immune system.
 Certain antibiotics can destroy immune cells and leave the parrot vulnerable to infections.
-While trying to fix one issue, the medication can actually cause another problem.
-That’s especially true if the medication has to be taken long-term.

 How to Prevent Mold Poisoning in Parrots

-Allow your parrot to go outside during the summer months, either with a harness and leash or in a cage.
-The heat will help to:
+Allow the parrot to go outside on a harness or in a cage during the summer.
+The heat will:

-- Dry out the bird’s feathers after a bath so mold and mildew do not grow
+- Dry out the parrot’s feathers after a bath so mold doesn’t grow.

-- Encourage the bird to be more active as this strengthens its lungs
+- Encourage the parrot to be more active, thus aiding its respiratory system.

 Moldy Cage Hygiene

-Use white vinegar instead to clean out the cage.
-Leave it out in the sun to dry and kill off bacteria.
+Deep clean the cage at least once a week.
+Don’t use bleach or traditional cleaning products.
+Instead, use white vinegar to clean the cage.
+Then, leave it out in the sun to dry and kill off mold.

 Clean the House

-Getting a dehumidifier is an effective, inexpensive way to lower the humidity in your home.
-They’re a long-term solution that can be placed in the room where the parrot usually stays.
-This will help prevent the growth of mold.
+A dehumidifier can lower the humidity in your home.
+They’re a long-term solution that can be placed in the room where the parrot lives, reducing the amount of mold growth.